asheshpathaktibco/generate-documentation-system/README.md

-# generate-documentation-system
+# tibco-next-demo
-Sample system for creating documentation in TIBCO Developer Hub.
+Repository with the files for the TIBCO Next Demo